jamesdbarnes2006-creator/moon-probe_simulation/README.md

 # Moon-Probe Simulation

 This project simulates the motion of the Moon around a stationary Earth and a probe flying near the Moon using numerical integration (RK45).
 Visualises trajectories and checks energy conservation.
+A written report on the findings of this project is included.

 ## Requirements
 - Python 3.x